Seiðr: Practices

-Practitioners may have been religious leaders of the Viking community and usually required the help of other practitioners to invoke their deities, gods or spirits.
+Seiðr involved the incantation of spells (galdrar, sg. galdr).
+Practitioners may have been religious leaders of the Viking community and usually required the help of other practitioners to invoke their deities, gods, or spirits.
 As they are described in a number of other Scandinavian sagas, Saga of Erik the Red in particular, the practitioners connected with the spiritual realm through chanting and prayer.
 Viking texts suggest that the seiðr ritual was used in times of inherent crisis, as a tool for seeing into the future, and for cursing and hexing one's enemies.
-With that said, it could have been used for great good or destructive evil, as well as for daily guidance.
+Overall, Seiðr could have been used for great good or destructive evil, as well as for daily guidance.

-One author, Neil Price, argues that it was very likely that some parts of the practice involved sexual acts.
-Scholars have highlighted that the staffs have phallic epithets in various Icelandic sagas.
+One author, Neil Price, argues that it was very likely that some parts of the practice involved sexual acts, given that ritual staves have phallic epithets in various Icelandic sagas.
+Price also argues that, because of its connection with ergi, seiðr was "undoubtedly located on one of society's moral and psychological borders."

 Mythology

 Óðinn and

 British archaeologist Neil Price noted that "the realm of sorcery" was present in Óðinn's many aspects.

 In Lokasenna, according to the Poetic Edda, Loki accuses Óðinn of practising seiðr, condemning it as an unmanly art (ergi).
 A justification for this may be found in the Ynglinga saga, where Snorri opines that following the practice of seiðr rendered the practitioner weak and helpless.

 One possible example of seiðr in Norse mythology is the prophetic vision given to Óðinn in the Vǫluspá by the völva after whom the poem is named.
 Her vision is not connected explicitly with seiðr; however, the word occurs in the poem in relation to a character called Heiðr (who is traditionally associated with Freyja but may be identical with the völva).
 The interrelationship between the vǫlva in this account and the Norns, the fates of Norse lore, is strong and striking.

 Another noted mythological practitioner of seiðr was Gróa, who attempted to assist Thor, and who in the Svipdagsmál in a poem entitled Grógaldr "Gróa's spell" is summoned from beyond the grave.